ekuric/_talks/blog.openshift.com/PVCScale-OCPv4.2.md

 ![Time to start Pods with PVC](./images/1.png)

-In the graph above we have information showing us how long it takes to start different number of pods with PVCs from the two OpenShift Container Storage  v4.2 storage classes.
-From the above graph it is visible that pod’s startup time increases linearly and from the numbers we can conclude that it takes approximately 1.6s to start a pod with attached PVC ( Number of pods / total time )

 On a 9 node OpenShift Container Storage v4.2 cluster the requirement to scale up to 5000 PVC could easily be satisfied.